 The COVID-19 pandemic has presented many unique challenges for our society.
 One of these is the fact that the spread of the virus is unpredictable.
 While the spread may be contained well in some areas, it may not be in others.
 While we hope that the situation will continually improve, we cannot be assured of that at this time.
-The District must be prepared to quickly to adjust to changing circumstances in the State and the local area.
+The District must be prepared to quickly adjust to changing circumstances in the State and the local area.
 School District officials will work closely with State and local authorities to monitor the spread of COVID-19 and make adjustments that best serve the needs of our students and our community.
-To this end, the District will approach the situation by categorizing the COVID-19 threat level into three broad categories that will impact the manner in which educational services and activities are delivered.